 Teach children how to write engaging non-chronological reports with this KS2 text types resource pack.

-There are sheets to help pupils plan against success criteria, descriptions of what a non-chronological report should include, two detailed model texts and a collection of images of mythical creatures to inspire their own non-chronological report writing.
+There are sheets to help pupils plan against success criteria, descriptions of what a non-chronological report should include, two detailed model texts, showing WAGOLL (what a good one looks like), and a collection of images of mythical creatures to inspire their own non-chronological report writing.